SlimeVR/SlimeVR-Docs-Site/src/diy/smol-slime.md

 If a button is unavailable, tweezers can be used to short the pins for the initial tracker setup.

 ### Switches
 A slide switch can be used to physically disconnect a battery.
-Some circuit boards have a high standby power draw and will require a switch.
+Some boards have a high standby power draw and will require a switch.

 If a switch is not utilized, a tracker can enter deep sleep mode by pressing and holding down the user-specific button.